 We continuously assess the competitive landscape in connection with our capital allocation framework as we pursue acquisitions, integrations and divestitures.
-These activities are part of our overall growth strategy, but can distort comparability when reviewing revenue and expense trends for periods presented.
-Our recent acquisitions are as follows:
+These activities are part of our overall growth strategy but can distort comparability when reviewing revenue and expense trends for periods presented.
+Our recent acquisitions include the following:

-- Waddell & Reed Financial, Inc. ("Waddell & Reed") In December 2020, we entered into an agreement with Macquarie Management Holdings, Inc. ("Macquarie") to acquire the wealth management business of Waddell & Reed upon completion of Macquarie's acquisition of all of the issued and outstanding common shares of Waddell & Reed.
-The transaction is expected to close in the middle of 2021, subject to satisfaction of closing conditions. - Blaze Portfolio Systems LLC ("Blaze") In October 2020, we acquired Blaze, a technology company that provides an advisor-facing trading and portfolio rebalancing platform. - E.K.
-Riley Investments, LLC ("E.K.
-Riley") In August 2020, we acquired business relationships with advisors from E.K.
-Riley, a broker-dealer and registered investment adviser ("RIA"). - Lucia Securities, LLC ("Lucia") In August 2020, we acquired business relationships with advisors from Lucia, a broker-dealer and RIA firm. - Allen & Company of Florida, LLC ("Allen & Company") In August 2019, we acquired Allen & Company, an RIA.
-Allen & Company advisors and staff became employees of the Company. - AdvisoryWorld In December 2018, we acquired AdvisoryWorld, a technology company that provides proposal generation, investment analytics and portfolio modeling capabilities in the wealth management industry.
+- Waddell & Reed Financial, Inc. In April 2021, we acquired the wealth management business of Waddell & Reed Financial, Inc. - Blaze Portfolio Systems LLC In October 2020, we acquired Blaze, a technology company that provides an advisor-facing trading and portfolio rebalancing platform. - E.K.
+Riley Investments, LLC In August 2020, we acquired business relationships with advisors from E.K.
+Riley, a broker-dealer and RIA. - Lucia Securities, LLC In August 2020, we acquired business relationships with advisors from Lucia, a broker-dealer and RIA.